selco13/HLNOS9/README.md

 me quite a while to wrap my head around all the things that were involved in basic window management.

 I needed to provide some basic system settings to all components: specifically, the color and sound themes.
-I also needed to provide a place to store which PlatinumApp was active, which Window was active, and a place to store all the items in the Desktop Menu Bar, which will be shared by all Apps and Windows.
+I also needed to provide a place to store which ClassicyApp was active, which Window was active, and a place to store all the items in the Desktop Menu Bar, which will be shared by all Apps and Windows.

 I chose to let the PlatinumDesktop component control which Window was currently active, and PlatinumApps and Windows